 Rewrap any remaining piece of pastrami with aluminum foil (or vacuum seal it).
 Then put it into the refrigerator (along with any other wrapped/sealed pieces of pastrami that you will use later).

 If you used a pressure steamer the pastrami slices are now ready to eat.
 Otherwise steam the pastrami slices for 15 minutes in a stovetop steamer.
+Actually, you may choose to steam the meat even if you used a pressure steamer, simply to heat the refrigerated meat.

 You want to serve the pastrami hot with the rye bread, deli style brown mustard and partially melted Swiss cheese.